georgia-tech-db/evadb/docs/source/reference/ai/model-forecasting.rst

 .. note::

    `Forecasting` function also provides suggestions by default.
-If you wish to turn it off, send "False" as an optional argument while calling the function.
-Eg. `SELECT Forecast("False");`
+If you wish to turn it off, send `FALSE` as an optional argument while calling the function.
+Eg. `SELECT Forecast(FALSE);`

 Forecast Parameters
 -------------------